 Omani laws permit the operation of foreign banks.
-Although Oman barred entry of new non-GCC banks in the past on the grounds of excess capacity in the sector, it has recently licensed the State Bank of India to commence operations.
+Although Oman has in the past barred entry of new non-GCC banks on the grounds of excess capacity in the sector, in 2004 it licensed the State Bank of India to commence operations.
 Oman does not permit representative offices or offshore banking.